hellerve/blog/wip/On_API_Updates.md

 Because always upgrading to the bleeding edge is a good idea—statements like this might be why people are hesitant to take advice from me—we decided to update to the newest version of matplotlib.
-In our defense, it had been released for a month and a half when we upgraded.
-For some reasons someone decided it was a good idea to test that in the staging environment instead of locally and thus graph generation failed.
+In our defense, it had been out for a month and a half before we upgraded.
+For some reasons someone decided it was a good idea to test it in the staging environment instead of locally, and, thus, graph generation failed.
 Hard.
-None of the graphs worked any more, and because I was the one who concocted the matplotlib code I was also assigned the task to fix that.
+None of the graphs worked any more.
+Because I was the one who concocted the matplotlib code, I was also assigned the task to fix that.
 So, naturally, the first thing was to break my local build and start looking at stack traces.
 I soon realized that the failure had resulted from us using a semi-internal matplotlib function, namely `get_facecolor`.
 Let